threefoldtecharchive/0-templates/templates/zrobot/README.md

 - `dataRepo`: URL of the git repository that holds the data of the 0-robot, if not specified will use the default data repo specified in the zrobot sal

-- `configRepo`: URL of the git repository used to store JS9 configmanager data, see [doc](https://github.com/Jumpscale/core9/blob/master/docs/config/configmanager.md), if not specified will use the default data repo specified in the zrobot sal
+- `configRepo`: URL of the git repository used to store jumpscale configmanager data, see [doc](https://github.com/Jumpscale/core9/blob/master/docs/config/configmanager.md), if not specified will use the default data repo specified in the zrobot sal

 - `sshkey`: private sshkey used to initialize the config repo, needs to be specified if `configRepo` is specified